Best Speakerphones for Remote Work and Conference Calls in 2026

 • Physical Teams button for instant mute, call answer, and volume control without touching the computer

-• 12-hour battery is enough for a full workday of calls without recharging
+• 12-hour battery handles a full workday of calls without recharging

 Cons

-• Designed for 1–4 people; shared rooms larger than a small conference room need a bigger unit
+• Designed for 1–4 people; larger rooms need a bigger unit

 • No 3.5mm audio jack for analog connection